OfficeDev/office-scripts-docs/docs/resources/scenarios/punch-clock.md

 ---
-title: 'Office Scripts sample scenario: Punch time clock button'
+title: 'Office Scripts sample scenario: Punch clock button'
-description: A sample that lets a user press a button to record the current time. ms.date: 04/26/2022 ms.localizationpriority: medium
+description: This sample adds a punch clock button and allows a user to clock in and clock out using the current time. ms.date: 04/26/2022 ms.localizationpriority: medium
 ---